What is a Franchisee?

 How the Franchisee Must Operate

-For alignment purposes, the franchisee must follow the business model to that of the franchisor.
+For alignment purposes, the franchisee must follow the franchisor’s business model.
 It is crucial to have consistent operations, culture, products, and services under the same brand name.

 Furthermore, the franchisee is also responsible for growing the franchise name through marketing initiatives.
 However, it is important that all marketing campaigns comply with and are approved by the franchisor before being released publicly.
 Lastly, as a supervisor or manager of a franchisee, they must ensure all offerings are approved products and services sold by the franchisor and are under their brand name.